ansys/pyedb-core/doc/source/contribute.rst

        # Activate it in a Windows Powershell environment
        .venv\Scripts\Activate.ps1

 #.
-Make sure you have the latest required build system and doc, testing, and CI tools:
+Make sure you have the latest required build system and documentation, testing, and CI tools:

    .. code:: bash